KR Sridhar, Ph.D Founder, Chairman and Chief Executive Officer

 Venkat Venkataraman brings to Bloom Energy more than 28 years of experience in process design and optimization.
 He leads the development of highly efficient and low cost Bloom Energy Servers.
 During his tenure at Bloom, he led the company through many technological breakthroughs bringing SOFC technology from early stages of development to a very matured state enabling deployment of highly efficient commercial systems.
 Over the years, Venkat has assembled, led and mentored a very strong team of engineers and innovators around the world in the areas of stack technology, system integration and power electronics, who have made tremendous strides in that time, solving the key technical challenges that had previously prevented the commercialization of SOFC technologies.
 He has authored/co-authored several patents in the areas of SOFC technology, fuel processing, heat integration and control systems.
 Prior to joining Bloom Energy, Venkat was a Principal Technologist at Aspen Technology, Inc. where he led the commercial development of high end design, simulation and optimization software for the chemical and petrochemical industries.
 Venkat is a winner of AIChE award in the area of chemical process optimization, and holds a Ph.D in chemical engineering from Clarkson University.

-Matt Ross Chief Marketing Officer
+Matt Ross Executive Vice President and Chief Marketing Officer

-Matt has 28 years of integrated marketing experience working with a wide range of companies spanning from startups to the largest Fortune 50 global corporations.
+Matt has over 30 years of integrated marketing experience working with a wide range of companies spanning from startups to the largest Fortune 50 global corporations.
 He has worked in senior roles for some of the largest marketing services providers in the world, including Ogilvy & Mather Worldwide in New York and Los Angeles and McCann Worldgroup in San Francisco.
 At Ogilvy & Mather, he was Managing Director and Chief Operating Officer in charge of that agency's largest global relationship, IBM.
 During his tenure, IBM's brand reputation rebounded from crisis in 1994 to one of the top 3 most valuable brands in the world by 2005.
 At McCann Worldgroup, Matt was a member of the global operating board and held posts including President, McCann Worldgroup San Francisco, Chief Executive Officer, global Microsoft brands, and Chief Executive of Worldgroup EXP, one of the eight operating units of this diversified marketing services company.
 Over the last 20 years Matt has been responsible for numerous global marketing programs spanning up to 37 countries and involving the full range of marketing disciplines.